barisyagan/ReactReduxCalculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This version of the web app made with React.
 Full version of the app which is made with React and Redux is also done and will be uploaded soon.

 ## Available Scripts